nfriedly/set-cookie-parser/README.md

 ## Usage in React Native

 React Native follows the Fetch spec more closely and combines all of the Set-Cookie header values into a single string.
-The `splitCookieString` method reverses this.
+The `splitCookiesString` method reverses this.

 ```js
 var setCookie = require('set-cookie-parser');